Truly Unique Facility

 Community Activities and Events

 As part of its ongoing commitment to engage and connect with the Columbus community, Wagnalls Library hosts a growing number of family-friendly events that promise to be fun and memorable experiences.
-Our annual Harry Potter Yule Ball held in February transforms the Wagnalls loft into Hogwarts Great Hall where guests 14 and older can enjoy a magical themed evening under twinkling lights in our “castle.”
-This October marks Wagnalls’ first Great Gatsby Party for adults who want to travel back in time to Jay’s glorious residence and immerse themselves in the glamour and festivities of the roaring twenties for a night of mingling, jazz music, dinner, and dancing.
-We’re also excited to hop into spring in 2019 when kids can participate in our first-ever Breakfast with the Easter Bunny and Egg Hunt.
+Our annual Yule Ball held in February transforms the Wagnalls loft into the Great Hall where guests 14 and older can enjoy a magical themed evening under twinkling lights in our “castle.”
+This October marks Wagnalls’ Great Gatsby Party for adults who want to travel back in time to Jay’s glorious residence and immerse themselves in the glamour and festivities of the roaring twenties for a night of mingling, jazz music, dinner, and dancing.
 Click here for a complete calendar of events.

 Business Center for Individuals, Startups, and Large Companies